zksandrix/NSFReader/README.md

 ## Installation
 * Create the NSFReader.nsf database from the NSFReader.ntf template (ODS 55).
 * Open the created NSFReader.nsf database and click the “Install NSFReader” button (lower left corner).
+* In the security settings, set the flag: "Don't prompt for a password form other Notes-based progrrams"
 * Restart the HCL Notes client.

 After that, a new “NSFReader” panel will appear.
 There are only 2 buttons in this panel:
 1. To open a single document.
 2. To open all selected documents.